U.S. Stocks Jump on Hopes of Easing Trade Tensions -- Update

 Following the turbulent fourth quarter, Mr. Chubb said his firm went bargain hunting and added exposure to some of the major banks.

-Meanwhile, Alcoa rose 2% despite the aluminum company announcing that it expects the supply of one of its key products to outpace demand this year.
+Meanwhile, Alcoa rose 61 cents, or 2.1%, to 29.59, despite the aluminum company announcing that it expects the supply of one of its key products to outpace demand this year.